ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

 -  Synthesis parameters programming section
 	Here the content creator inputs parameters for the synthesizer.
 	RANGE, LENGTH, SPEED, and PITCH can be controlled for each voice individually, while ENVELOPE curve is global for all voices.
-RENGE selection allows a single global or three different selections.
+RANGE selection allows a single global or three different selections.

 -  Audio output controls
 	Output gain controls, audio driver selection and toggle, global activation toggle for all voices